Getting Started with Score Judge

 Live leaderboard displayed on big screen at a hackathon venue

-You can have judges scoring and a live leaderboard running in about 15 minutes.
+You can have a live leaderboard running in about 15 minutes.
 Here's how.

 Competition editor showing entries, judges, and scoring criteria

-Keep a backup list of judge phone numbers for the day of the event.
-If a judge loses their link, you can grab a fresh one from the admin dashboard and send it directly.
+Keep a backup contact method for each judge.
+If someone loses their link on the day, grab a fresh one from the admin dashboard and send it directly.

-Send yourself a test scoring link.
-Make sure the judge interface is clear enough that your least technical judge won't get confused.
-If something looks wrong, fix it now — not during the live event.
+For Panel Judging: send yourself a judge link and score as if you were a judge.
+Make sure the interface is clear enough for your least technical judge — fix any confusion now, not during the live event.

 Judge scoring interface with entries and criteria